Polling District Place and Station Review

 Please note that all representations are required by law to be published and that if any individual who does not want their representation attributed to them must let us know

-The dealine for comments or representations was Friday 1 November 2019
+The deadline for comments or representations was Friday 1 November 2019

-Our review will not consider ward boundaries or parlimentary constituencies.
+Our review will not consider ward boundaries or parliamentary constituencies.

 Polling review definitions

 - Polling District: The area created by dividing up an electoral area.
 All our wards are divided into districts, which form the basis open which the register of electors is produced